fluxo-js/fluxo/README.md

 }
 ```

-:warning: On the object store `toJSON` returns a new JSON copy everytime that
+:warning: **The `#toJSON` method returns a new JSON copy everytime that your store changes, if not,
-your store changes, if not, the same copy is returned.
+  the same copy is returned.
+It can be very useful for things like [React's PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html)**

 ##CID